Competency Based Training (CBT) Our Training Methodology

 The Competency Model was created by merging several existing competency lists already in use by specific functions and countries in Veolia, and interviews with our Subject Experts.

-WHAT DOSE PEOPLE SAY
+WHAT DOES PEOPLE SAY

 Learning and Development Team